nightroman/FarNet/PowerShellFar/README.md

 * `$Far`

-    The instance of a class implementing `FarNet.IFar` interface.
-It provides access to all Far data and functionality via FarNet object model.
-See FarNet API documentation.
+    The instance of `FarNet.IFar` interface.
+It provides access to Far data and functionality using the FarNet object model.
+See FarNet manuals.

 * `$Psf`

-    The instance of `PowerShellFar.Actor` class exposing PowerShellFar features additional to FarNet features.
-See *FarNetAPI.chm* documentation.
-Note that PowerShellFar namespace provides public classes that can be created directly by `New-Object`.
+    The instance of `PowerShellFar.Actor` class exposing PowerShellFar features additional to FarNet.
+See FarNet manuals.
+Also, the PowerShellFar namespace provides public classes that can be used directly.

 * `$Host`

-    The PowerShell host instance.
-It is not really useful in PowerShellFar.
-But you may check the property `$Host.Name`, it is "FarHost" in PowerShellFar.
+    The PowerShell host.
+In PowerShellFar its `$Host.Name` is "FarHost".
-    The script may choose how to work depending on a host.
+    Scripts may choose how to work depending on a host.

 *********************************************************************